LispCookbook/cl-cookbook/windows.md

     md c:\bin\
     </pre>

-* Download the precompiled [Emacs](http://www.gnu.org/software/emacs/) binaries for Windows from [http://ftp.gnu.org/pub/gnu/windows/emacs/emacs-26/emacs-26.2-i686.zip](http://ftp.gnu.org/pub/gnu/windows/emacs/emacs-26/emacs-26.2-i686.zip) and use Winzip to unpack the files into the c:\bin directory.
+* Download the precompiled [Emacs](http://www.gnu.org/software/emacs/) binaries for Windows from [http://ftp.gnu.org/pub/gnu/windows/emacs/emacs-26/emacs-26.2-i686.zip](http://ftp.gnu.org/pub/gnu/windows/emacs/emacs-26/emacs-26.2-i686.zip) and use WinZip to unpack the files into the c:\bin directory.
 This should result in a new directory: c:\bin\emacs-26.2
 * Using Run on the Windows Start menu, enter "c:\bin\emacs-26.2\bin\runemacs.exe" to verify that the program works.
 On the Help menu, there is an Emacs on-line tutorial.
 If you are unfamiliar with Emacs, you should (at least) complete this tutorial before proceeding any further.
 The remainder of this chapter's instructions will assume that you have at least basic familiarity with the use of Emacs.
 * Download the sample .emacs file from [here](.emacs) and place it in the c:\home directory.

 ## <a name="Installing additional Emacs utilities">2\.
 Installing additional Emacs utilities</a>

 * OPTIONAL: ILISP is needed if you intend to use CLISP or LispWorks with it.
 Also, if you want to access the HyperSpec documentation or CLtL2, the code to do this is in the ILISP package.
-Download the [ILISP](http://sourceforge.net/projects/ilisp/) package from [http://prdownloads.sourceforge.net/ilisp/ilisp-5.12.0.tar.gz?download](http://prdownloads.sourceforge.net/ilisp/ilisp-5.12.0.tar.gz?download) and use Winzip to unpack it into the c:\home\site directory.
+Download the [ILISP](http://sourceforge.net/projects/ilisp/) package from [http://prdownloads.sourceforge.net/ilisp/ilisp-5.12.0.tar.gz?download](http://prdownloads.sourceforge.net/ilisp/ilisp-5.12.0.tar.gz?download) and use WinZip to unpack it into the c:\home\site directory.
 This should result in a new directory: c:\home\site\ilisp-5.12.0\
     * Edit the EMACSDIR and ILISPDIR variables at the beginning of the icompile.bat file in the ilisp-5.12.0 directory so that they match the settings given below.

       <pre>